 Though proper curing is the first step for long-term cannabis storage, there are a few other factors to consider, too.
-Here are the most common things that can degrade your weed along with what to do to stop it.
+Here are the most common things that can degrade your weed along with what you can do to prevent it.

-Another big factor in long-term cannabis storage is oxygen level.
-Too much oxygen can speed the degradation process whereas too little can alter humidity levels which can cause mold or mildew.
-Though the best way to protect your cannabis from long-term oxygen exposure is to vacuum seal it, it’s not always an option for those of us who don’t keep vacuum sealers lying around the house.
+Another critical factor in long-term cannabis storage is oxygen.
+Oxygen converts THC into CBN , albeit slowly.
+But over long-term storage, those air leaks will cost you potency.
+Conversely, too little oxygen may retain potency, but could also raise humidity levels which allows mold to establish.
+The best way to protect your cannabis from long-term oxygen exposure is to vacuum seal it, but that’s not always an option for those of us who don’t keep vacuum sealers lying around the house.

-Mold loves moisture, so to prevent it, you have to keep your bud dry.
-But quality bud can’t get too dry without causing terpenes and cannabinoids to degrade.
-Hence the importance of maintaining proper humidity levels for long-term cannabis storage, ideally between 59 and 63 RH (relative humidity or the amount of moisture in the air relative to what it can hold).
-The best (and cheapest) way to do this is with the use of humidity control solutions like Evergreen Pods.
+Moisture won’t degrade the potency of your cannabis, but it is an open door for mold, which will leave your weed foul and nearly impossible to smoke.
+So it’s important to keep your bud dry.
+But quality bud can’t get too dry without causing terpenes and cannabinoids to degrade, hence the importance of maintaining proper humidity levels for long-term cannabis storage.
+The ideal range is between 59 and 63 RH (“relative humidity,” or the amount of moisture in the air relative to what it can hold).
+The best and most cost-effective way to do this is with the use of humidity control solutions like Evergreen Pods.

-Evergreen Pods are the first ever patented, reusable two-way humidifying capsules, containing specially formulated materials to absorb or discharge moisture as needed.
-The Evergreen Pod keeps your cannabis flower at the perfect humidity level for optimum taste and potency.
-All you need to do is place a pod (pictured above) on the top of a mason jar lid and let it go to work!
-With proper maintenance, Evergreen Pods can last up to five years!
+Evergreen Pods pioneered the patented, reusable two-way humidifying capsules which containing material to absorb or discharge moisture as needed.
+They keep your cannabis flower at the perfect humidity level for optimum taste and potency.
+The pods are magnetic to stick to the inside of a metal lid, or can simply be dropped into other containers.
+With proper maintenance, these pods can last up to five years.

 High temperatures can cause buds to dry out and terpenes to evaporate, resulting in harsh smoke and an unpleasant flavor.
 Because mold and mildew thrive at temperatures between 78 and 86 degrees, the ideal storage temperature for cannabis must be below this threshold.
 Though most people recommend simply storing cannabis in a “cool, dark location,” choosing the right environment to meet these criteria is a bit more complex.

-For example, a cool, dark location could be a refrigerator to some, while others advise against it due to its increased moisture content.
-Likewise, while some people store cannabis in the freezer (to either store for the long-haul or in preparation to make a little bubble hash ), the freezing temperatures can cause the delicate trichomes to burst and lose potency.
+For example, a cool, dark location could be a refrigerator to some, though others advise against this due to its increased moisture content.
+Likewise, while some people store cannabis in the freezer (to either store for the long haul or in preparation to make a little bubble hash ), the freezing temperatures can cause the delicate trichomes to burst and lose potency.
 Therefore, the best place to store cannabis may simply be a closet in a basement or dark corner.